Need to know

 We've tested plenty of expensive washers that won't do a good job at cleaning your clothes, and cheap machines that are so inefficient they actually end up costing a fortune.

 These three low-scoring top loaders will leave you saddled with high running costs and low performance, according to our expert testers.
+To save you time and money, our experts recommend you check our reviews before you buy.

 Speed Queen AWNA62SN305AW01